Public university: Italy

 Almost all universities in Italy are public but have institutional autonomy by law.
 The Italian state provides the majority of university funding.
 Therefore, students pay relatively low tuition fees, set by each university according to the student's family wealth, the course of study, and exam performance.
 A few scholarships are available for the best low-income students at the undergraduate and postgraduate levels.
 However, for research, private funding ranges from low to non-existent, compared to most European countries.

 Netherlands

 The Netherlands Ministry of Education funds most public universities.
 Dutch citizens and those from European Union countries pay an annual tuition fee for their first bachelor's or master's degree; the fee was €1,951 in 2015.
 Non-European Union students and students who want to complete a second bachelor's or master's degree pay a legal school fee.
 Annually, these legal school fees range between €7,000 for bachelor programs and €30,000 for master's programs in medicine.
 The Ministry of Education supervises all universities, including private institutions.

 Norway

-Almost all universities in Norway are public and state-funded.
+Most of the universities in Norway are public and state-funded.